desec-io/desec-stack/docs/dyndns/update-api.rst

 steps until there is a match:

 - ``hostname`` query string parameter, unless it is set to ``YES`` (this sometimes happens with dynDNS update clients).
+This parameter can also be a comma-separated list of hostnames to update multiple domains in a single request.
+All updates are performed in a single, atomic transaction.

 - ``host_id`` query string parameter.
+This can also be a comma-separated list of hostnames.

 - The username as provided in the HTTP Basic Authorization header.
+This can also be a comma-separated list of hostnames.

 - The username as provided in the ``username`` query string parameter.
+This can also be a comma-separated list of hostnames.
+All hostnames must belong to the same domain.

 - After successful authentication (no matter how), the only hostname that is associated with your user account (if not ambiguous).